Antral follicle count over 35 – a clinic answers your questions

 Fertility treatment may also help your ovaries respond better, even if the follicle count itself doesn’t change.
 And remember, it’s possible for your AFC to vary, depending on where you’re at in your cycle.

-What does it mean if my antral follicle count is lower than average for my age?
+What does it mean if my antral follicle count is lower than average?

 A lower-than-average antral follicle count (AFC) for your age can suggest a reduced ovarian reserve.
 And while that might feel worrying, it absolutely doesn’t mean you’re infertile, or that pregnancy is out of reach.
 Fertility is complex, and many factors beyond egg count – including egg quality, hormone levels, uterine health and overall wellbeing – play a role in conception.